2024

 Methodology

 All data from this report comes from self-reported data from participants and staff of Bluecoats programming.
-Students auditioning for the drum corps were given a survey as a part of the registration process, participants of our 2024 drum corps were given a sruvey to fill out during the contracting and obaording process, students attending The Blue Way Summer Arts camp were given a survey as a part of the registration process, and staff were given a survey as part of the season onboarding process.
+Students auditioning for the drum corps were given a survey as a part of the registration process, participants of our 2024 drum corps were given a survey to fill out during the contracting and onbaording process, students attending The Blue Way Summer Arts camp were given a survey as a part of the registration process, and staff were given a survey as part of the season onboarding process.
 All surveys collect voluntary data, and where possible, there is a “prefer not to say” option, or an “other” option, where respondents can type in a different response.
 While much of our data collection in 2024 remained the same as in 2023, some questions posed and response offerings changed.
-As we continue to learn and grow in our approach to collecting and reporting data for this report, our data collection will evolve.
+As we continue to learn and grow in our approach to collecting and reporting data for this report, our data collection will evolve as well.

 Executive Summary

-At Bluecoats, we seek to increase and intensify efforts to ensure equitable access for and participation by people from all racial, ethnic, socio-economic backgrounds, genders, and LGBTQ+ identifications.
+At Bluecoats, we seek to increase and intensify efforts to ensure equitable access for and participation by people from all racial, ethnic, socio-economic backgrounds, genders, and LGBTQ+ identities.
 We also seek to actively encourage and facilitate such participation.

 In addition, we seek to form a staff and board of directors reflecting a diverse array of backgrounds and that serves all of our constituents.
-A first step in this porcess is to collect the raw data from the students and staff we work with in order to set a baseline for future development.
+A first step in this process is to collect the raw data from the students and staff we work with in order to set a baseline for future development.
 This project started in 2020 with our first Diversity & Socioeconomic Impact Annual Report.
 In our fifth year of creating this report, we have collected more data from participants of our programming than ever before, and we continue to develop both our collection and presentation of these data.

 Meet the Diversity & Inclusion Advisory Council